Is this your child's symptom?

 Go to ER Now

-- Trouble breathing after exposure to burning weeds
+- Trouble breathing or severe coughing after being near to burning weeds

 Call Doctor or Seek Care Now